ese-detkin-lab/ese5190-2022-lab1-firefly/README.md

     ii. if the color detected is green (g > 80), press key 'g'

-    iii. if not the above two cases, press backspace
+    iii. if it is dark (c < 10), break

-    iv. if it is dark (c < 10), break
+    iv. if not the above cases, press backspace

 The sensor detected data is quite unstable, also the light color depends a lot on the environment and transmission delay, so I adjusted the thredshod(e.g. 250, 80, 10) under my apartment environment and set the Time Register Cycle as 256 to present better visualization.
 At first I also considered using gesture sensor and distance sensor, but the effect is not that good.
 The distance would conflict with the color detection, and the gesture sensor is not that sensitive.
 So at last I settled down for only enable color sensing.